Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 * **Currency**: Input the currency of the concept.
 * **Price**: Input the price of the concept.

+When you have finished filling in the fields, click the **Save** button.

 ## Concept Families
 Concept Families in ATIONet is just a way to group up several concepts.
 In this section you can consult, create or edit family concepts.